What happens in the

 Interview

-Between 6-12 weeks after the birth, some women will be invited to take place in a short interview, where a member of the research team will ask some questions about how they felt about the study and the use of the handheld ultrasound devices.
+Between 6-12 weeks after the birth, some women (randomly selected) will be invited to take part in a short interview, where a member of the research team will ask some questions about how they felt about the study and the use of the handheld ultrasound devices.

-We would also like to interview some women who choose not to take part in the study, to explore why they preferred not to have the scan.
+We will also interview some women who choose not to take part in the study, to explore why they preferred not to have the scan.

 Participants can decline to take part in the interview.
 The interview will be recorded for transcription (carried out by a member of the research team) and the recording will be deleted once this is complete.